-The Race to Zero Student Design Competition (Race to Zero) inspires collegiate students to become the next generation of building science professionals through a design challenge for zero energy ready homes.
-We encourage outside organizations to be a part of this exciting event!
+The Race to Zero Student Design Competition (Race to Zero) inspired collegiate students to become the next generation of building science professionals through a design challenge for zero energy ready homes.

 Race to Zero Sponsorship Opportunity

-For a nominal sponsorship cost, our sponsoring organizations support this event and help DOE pave the way for the homes of our future—zero energy ready homes that are so efficient a small renewable energy source (such as solar) can provide all the energy the homes need.
-Sponsoring organizations take part in crafting the next generation of construction professionals—ensuring that our country has a skilled workforce capable of delivering the next generation of zero energy ready homes.
+For a nominal sponsorship cost, our sponsoring organizations supported this event and helped DOE pave the way for the homes of our future—zero energy ready homes that are so efficient a small renewable energy source (such as solar) can provide all the energy the homes need.
+Sponsoring organizations took part in crafting the next generation of construction professionals—ensuring that our country has a skilled workforce capable of delivering the next generation of zero energy ready homes.